Nurse Navigator Program

 Guidance and Support for Cancer Patients

 Coping with cancer at any stage is difficult.
-To help patients and their families through this trying time, the Comprehensive Cancer Center offers the Nurse Navigator Program.
+To help patients and their families through this trying time, the Lifespan Cancer Institute offers the Nurse Navigator Program.

 The program assists patients through the entire course of their cancer care.
 Navigators are registered nurses trained in oncology who possess an in-depth understanding of specific types of cancer and the process patients undergo.
 They guide patients through their diagnosis, treatment and recovery, while helping them make informed decisions and cope with the variety of issues they face.